markbrouch/hit-nhost-nextjs-starter/README.md

 Nohea expects most backend devs will be good with this, as it allows for testing database and graphql metadata, migrations, without the need for messing with users.

-We can use the shared Nhost users.
+For the hackathon, we can use the shared users on our nhost.io instance.

 The following endpoints are now exposed (based on your .env):
 - `http://localhost:8089`: Hasura Console (password is password)